Frequently Asked Questions

 How involved are your families?

-Attending Acton is not just a new path for the learner, but for the learner’s family, as well.
+Attending Acton is not just a new path for the learner but for the learner’s family, as well.
 The Acton mindset is one of open-mindedness, fearlessness, and the ability to own failures and celebrate successes.
-Being part of the Acton community means committing to a growth mindset: one that cherishes mistakes as learning opportunities.
+Being part of the Acton community means committing to a growth mindset that cherishes mistakes as learning opportunities.
 It also means embracing being part of our community.
-As a parent to a learner, each academic year you will be required to attend approximately two parents’ nights and 2-4 Journey Meetings with your learner; you will also be invited to attend each session’s last-day exhibition.
-While volunteering is not a requirement, many of our learners’ families enjoy sharing their talents with our community (e.g., teaching woodworking, assisting with social media, coaching, teaching yoga, helping with fundraising, painting our studios, etc.).
+As a parent to a learner, each academic year, you will be required to attend approximately four parents’ nights and two Journey Meetings with your learner; you will also be invited to attend each session’s last-day exhibition.

 May I visit your campus for a tour?

-In order to protect our learning environment, we do not offer tours or have meetings on campus during the school day; after-hour tours can be arranged on a limited basis.
-We also host two Open Houses each year, and we encourage anyone interested in meeting our guides or seeing our studios to follow us on social media, so that you can see announcements for these events, and attend.
+In order to protect our learning environment, we do not offer tours or have meetings on campus during the school day; after-hour tours can be arranged.
+Please visit the enrollment page to learn more.